What are the 123 Reg Nameservers and how do I point to or reset them?

 If you wish to re-point your domain to the 123 Reg nameservers, simply follow the guide below.
 However, please be aware that it can take 48 hours for nameservers to be updated across the internet and your website might be unavailable during this time.

-Please note: before proceeding, you’ll need to make sure that your domain isn’t locked or has the Domain Ownership Protection service enabled.
-For details on how to do this, please read our Support articles:
+Please note: before proceeding, you’ll need to make sure that your domain isn’t locked.
+In addition to this, if you have an older version of our Domain Ownership Protection service (purchased before August 2023) in place on your domain, you may need to disable this service.
+For details on how to do this, please read the following articles:

 Start by logging in to your 123 Reg Control Panel.